• New Posts

 Yes!
 You can cook this lamb appetizer ahead of time (up to an hour) and keep them warm in a very low oven.
 Just make sure to undercook them a bit as they will continue to cook in a warm oven.

 I'd suggest sautéing them on a slightly higher heat to brown the outside and cooking them to an internal temperature of 138º-140ºF (rare).
-Then they can rest in the warm oven while the party gets started!
+Then they can rest in the warm oven while the party starts!

 Are Lamb Lollipops The Same As Lamb Chops?